vatesfr/xen-orchestra/docs/docs/advanced.md

 * `cloudbase-init-unattend.conf`
 * `cloudbase-init.conf`

-7. Depending on your system, choose the file that you need and make sure it contains the following three lines, with the same values:
+7. Depending on your needs, choose the file that you need and make sure it contains the following three lines, with the same values:

 ```
 ...